Nadine, my daughter’s Dussera holidays have begun.

 “Not from the stomach!”

-She understood.
-Was upset.
+She understood and mad knowing I had lied to her about her birth.
 I understood (even though I couldn’t help laughing inside my head).

-I know that I will be facing many more such accusations as time goes by.
-I don’t mind.
+I know that I will face many more such accusations as time goes by.

 Someday, when the time comes, she will understand, and perhaps even appreciate her mother’s prerogative.